meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 - Temporarily holds verbal and acoustic information; is limited
 #### Visuospatial Sketchpad
 - Temporarily holds visual and spatial information; also is limited.
+#### Episodic Buffer
+- Forms and interface betwen the above, long-term memory and the central executive
 -
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]